Blurry: Music video

-The music video shows Scantlin playing with his son Jordan, interspersed with shots of the band playing in a garage.
+The video was directed by Limp Bizkit vocalist Fred Durst.
+The video shows Scantlin playing with his son Jordan, interspersed with shots of the band playing in a garage.
 Towards the end of the video, a man and a woman (presumably Jordan's mother and stepfather) are shown driving away with Jordan in the back seat as Wes watches sadly.
-The video was directed by Limp Bizkit vocalist Fred Durst.